Massacre in the Jesuit monastery on Rakowiecka Street, Warsaw: Massacre

 When soldiers temporarily left the basement, 14 survivors, mostly wounded and pretending to be dead among a pile of bodies, left the room.
 Four Jesuits and one unidentified woman hid in the monastery's kitchen (behind the stack of firewood), while the others found shelter in the monastery's boiler room when they also met a man who had hid there prior to the massacre.
 Shortly afterwards SS soldiers returned to the place of massacre, doused the bodies with gasoline and set them on fire.
 Probably a few severely wounded victims were burnt alive.
 The SS men also completely plundered the monastery and set fire in many of its rooms.

 The last victim of the massacre was Fr Franciszek Szymaniak (Jesuit, military chaplain).
 Unaware of what happened, he returned to Rakowiecka Street to take the consecrated host, and he was shot dead in the monastery's chapel.

 Around 40 Poles were murdered in the Jesuit monastery on Rakowiecka Street on 2 August 1944.
 Among them were eight priests and eight religious brothers of the Society of Jesus, at least eight women and a 10-year-old altar boy.
 Polish historians were able to identify 32 victims of the massacre.

-Fate of the survivors
+Fate of survivors

-On the night of 2–3 August, five survivors who were hiding in the kitchen, escaped from the monastery.
+On the night of 2–3 August, five survivors who were hiding in the kitchen escaped the monastery.
 Four Jesuits left Warsaw and found shelter outside the city.
-However, woman who had initially accompanied them, returned to the Motoków, to find the children she had left in her flat before uprising begins (according to fr.
-Jan Rosiak she survived the war).
+The woman who initially accompanied them returned to the Motoków to find the children she left in her flat before the uprising began (according to Friar Jan Rosiak, she survived the war).